 Taking into account what works best for you and your customers and being clear about expectations will make it more likely you’ll be paid on time.

 When to invoice – and when to follow up

-It’s in your best interest to invoice immediately.
+Always invoice your customer or client immediately.
 After all, the sooner you request payment, the quicker you’ll receive it.

 Some small business owners offer an early payment discount as an incentive to pay faster – typically for NET30 invoices at a rate of 1.5-2%.
 Many customers will appreciate the opportunity to save money, and many business owners don’t miss the small amount taken off the bill.

-Customers who routinely pay late may be motivated by a late payment penalty – also in the 1-2% range of an early payment discount.
+Customers who routinely pay late may be motivated by a late payment penalty.
+The reverse is also a good idea.
+You may offer a 1-2% range of an early payment discount for early payers.